lorf/csr-spi-ftdi/README.md

 ## Programmer hardware

 Programmer hardware is based on FT232R chip.
-It is possible that later generation FTDI chips, such as FT2232C/D/H or FT232H, will also work, but this was not tested.
+It is possible to use later generation FTDI chips, see [Supported FTDI chips](#supported-ftdi-chips).

 ### Using FT232RL breakout board as a programmer